 The potential hazards caused by the LFIT V40 Femoral Head Hip Implant may result in one or more of these injuries for patients:

 Which Stryker Hip Implants Are Included in the Recall?

 The following specific sizes of Stryker's LFIT V40 Femoral Heads manufactured before 2011 that were found to frequently experience taper lock failure are affected by this recall:

-Faraci Lange has been appointed by the court to leadership roles in national hip implant litigation.
-Attorney Hadley Matarazzo had the lead trial case in the DePuy ASR MDL.
-She was also appointed by the MDL court in the Biomet metal on metal hip implant MDL to the Plaintiffs' Steering Committee, and by the MCL court in the Stryker Rejuvenate/ABGII hip implant litigation to the Science Committee.
+At Faraci Lange, LLP, our Buffalo defective medical device attorneys have vast experience representing patients who have been injured by a defective medical devices and pharmaceutical drugs and have handled many hip implant lawsuits.
+Our firm has been appointed by the court to leadership roles in national hip implant litigation.
+Attorney Hadley Matarazzo had the lead trial case in the DePuy ASR MDL and was also appointed by the MDL court in the Biomet metal-on-metal hip implant MDL to the Plaintiffs' Steering Committee and by the MCL court in the Stryker Rejuvenate/ABGII hip implant litigation to the Science Committee.

-In addition to experienced medical device attorneys, Faraci Lange has nurses on staff who assist in researching the medical issues involved in each litigation, reviewing client medical records and preparing discovery materials for each plaintiff to ensure the best possible result.
+In addition to experienced medical device attorneys, our firm also has nurses on staff who assist in researching the medical issues involved in each claim, reviewing medical records and preparing discovery materials for each plaintiff to aid in achieving favorable results.

 “When my frustrations with the process were heightened, my representative calmly explained how this type of litigation usually proceeds.”- Phil N.